yh250/Thyroid/Minor Project ( Vinay & Harsh, Msc 2024)/Minor_codebase/Augmentation/GANs/README.md

 ##  Objective

 This module focuses on synthetically increasing the size of the dataset using GANs to aid in balanced classification.
-Both models are used to generate realistic thyroid SPECT scans, helping improve generalization and reduce overfitting in the downstream classifier.
+Both models are used to generate thyroid SPECT scans, helping improve generalization and reduce overfitting in the downstream classifier.

 ---